gruntwork-io/docs/_docs-sources/foundations/landing-zone/manage-accounts.md

 ##### Delegated Infrastructure Repository (Enterprise-only)

-If targeted accounts were created as part of a separate infra-live-team repository and;
+If targeted accounts were created as part of a separate delegated infrastructure-live repository and;

-1. If all the accounts in a team-repo have been closed; delete the entire repository else delete the accounts folders for only the closed accounts and repeat the CI steps of creating a PR and merging it with `[skip ci]` in the commit message.
+1. If all the accounts in a delegated repository have been closed; delete the entire repository else delete the accounts folders for only the closed accounts and repeat the CI steps of creating a PR and merging it with `[skip ci]` in the commit message.
-2. If team repositories were removed above **and** you have a setup that includes an `infrastructure-pipelines` repository; complete the cleanup process by removing the deleted repository references from the Gruntwork Pipelines configuration in `.gruntwork/config` file located in the `infrastructure-pipelines` repository via a Pull Request and merge it into the designated *main* branch.
+2. If delegated repositories were removed above **and** you have a setup that includes an `infrastructure-pipelines` repository; complete the cleanup process by removing the deleted repository references from the Gruntwork Pipelines configuration in `.gruntwork/config` file located in the `infrastructure-pipelines` repository via a Pull Request and merge it into the designated *main* branch.

 ##### Access Control Infrastructure Repository (Enterprise-only)